Can guppies make good tankmates for betta fish?

-Guppies can tolerate a wide range of water conditions, although the ideal pH for them is between 7.0 and 7.2.
+Guppies can tolerate a wide range of water conditions, although their ideal pH is between 7.0 and 7.2.
 Betta fish need a pH level of 7.0 to thrive and remain healthy.
 So, both species are compatible in that regard.

-Both bettas and guppies need clean water, ideally with an ammonia level of 0ppm (parts per million), a nitrite level of 0ppm, and a nitrate level of a maximum 20ppm, preferably less.
-You’ll need to get yourself a testing kit so that you can monitor the pH levels in your tank.
+Both bettas and guppies need clean water, ideally with an ammonia level of 0ppm (parts per million), a nitrite level of 0ppm, and a nitrate level of a maximum of 20ppm, preferably less.
+You’ll need to get a testing kit to monitor the pH levels in your tank.

 Remember to carry out partial water changes of around 25% every week to keep your tank water free-from nitrates and ammonia.

 Guppies enjoy a well-planted tank with lots of rocks, substrate, and live plants.
-Choose a black substrate that will show-off the bright colors of your betta and guppies, as well as highlighting the bright green of your collection of live plants.
+Choose a black substrate that will show off the bright colors of your betta and guppies and highlight the bright green of your collection of live plants.

 Be sure to include hiding places for your fish.
-Bettas do like to hide away sometimes, especially if they’re stressed by being moved to a new tank or the introduction of new tankmates.
-However, guppies generally stay out in the open unless feeling stressed or sickly.
+Bettas sometimes like to hide away, especially if they’re stressed by being moved to a new tank or introduced to new tankmates.
+However, guppies generally stay out in the open unless they feel stressed or sickly.

-Like bettas, guppies are omnivores, feeding on both animal and plant matter, including algae.
-Both species enjoy freeze-dried foods, such as mosquito larvae and bloodworms, as well as species-specific foods.
+Like bettas, guppies are omnivores, feeding on animal and plant matter, including algae.
+Both species enjoy freeze-dried foods, such as mosquito larvae, bloodworms, and species-specific foods.

 Choose a fish food that is high in protein and contains minimal fillers.
 You can check that by looking at the list of ingredients on the packaging.
-Look for a high-quality guppy food that has proteins, including meat products, listed first.
+Look for high-quality guppy food with proteins, including meat products, listed first.